 This manual is meant to accompany hands-on biomarker training and field practice and covers collection of anthropmetry data, capillary blood drop samples, anemia testing, dried blood spot (DBA) testing, HIV testing, and biohazard waste disposal.

-This plan provides the tables for presenting the preliminary results obtained from the DHS survey.
+This plan provides the tables for presenting the key indicators obtained from the DHS survey.

 Tabulation Plan for DHS Final Report